 To be realistic, both laser tubes are appropriate at their place.
-However, because the RF lasers work on a pulse base, these materials show a slightly rough edge.
-With that difference, the quality of the final results is hardly noticeable to most of the users.
+However, because of that the RF metal laser tubes work on a pulsing base, the cutting edges of materials show more clear and smooth outcomes.

 Metal laser tubes generate a smaller spot size out of the output window of the laser.
 For high precision engraving, this smaller spot size would make a difference.
 There are various applications where this advantage would be clearly visible.

 RF lasers last 4-5 times longer compared to DC lasers.
 Its longevity can help offset the initial higher cost of the RF laser.
 Due to its capacity of refilling, the process can be more expensive than the replacement cost of a new DC laser.

 Comparing the overall results, both of these tubes are perfect at their own place.